 Results of research carried out at the Vrije Universiteit Amsterdam in 2016 showed a steady decline in the number of Christians or believers in the Netherlands.
 This has led to the Netherlands no longer being seen as a Christian nation.
 The truth is, the country has not been considered one for a very long time.

-The research provided evidence to the fact that more than 82% of Dutch people no longer attend church or believe in God.
+The research showed that more than 82% of Dutch people neither attend church or believe in God.
 It also stated that there were more atheists (25%) than theists (17%) in the Netherlands.

-But the question still remains: how is it that a nation with an atheist majority does so well at living by the teachings of a religious preacher?
+But the question still remains: how is it that a nation with an atheist majority lives to much by the teachings of a religious preacher?
 Before we answer that, let’s find out who John Calvin was.

-So why do the Dutch, who aren’t really religious, adhere to John Calvin his teaching?
+So why do the Dutch, who aren’t really religious, follow the teachings of John Calvin?

-If you’re a foreigner keenly observing the Dutch, you’ll notice how hardworking, frugal and straightforward they are.
+If you’re a foreigner observing the Dutch, you’ll notice how hardworking, frugal, and straightforward they are.
 A look into the history books will tell you that the Dutch statesman and theologian Abraham Kuyper played a big role in reviving Calvinism in the late 1800s.

-A true believer in the separation of church and state, he and other lawmakers of his time took it upon themselves to follow in the footsteps of Calvin in breaking the yoke of Catholicism in the country.
-Their reforms (which were very Calvinist in nature) laid the foundation of what the Netherlands is today.
+A true believer in the separation of church and state, him and other lawmakers of his time took it upon themselves to follow in the footsteps of Calvin in breaking the yoke of Catholicism in the country.
+Their reforms (which were very Calvinist in nature) laid the foundation of what the Netherlands is today

-Calvinism in the Netherlands is no longer tied to religious beliefs as it once was.
-However, it has developed into a way of life for the Dutch.
-Millions of Dutch citizens are atheists but the funny thing is that they all lead lives that can be described as Calvinist in nature.
+Calvinism in the Netherlands is no longer as tied to religious beliefs as it once was, but Calvinism has nevertheless developed into a way of life for the Dutch.